-One of President Trump’s justifications for the trade war he is waging on China is the theft of intellectual property from American manufacturing companies.
+One of President Trump’s justifications for the trade war is China intellectual property theft: is the theft of intellectual property from American manufacturing companies.

 These violations – which run from counterfeiting brands and stealing secrets to putting pressure on companies to share technology with local Chinese companies – has been a sore spot in trade negotiations and treaties between the two countries.
 As a result, companies that are considering having their products made in China are wary to do so for fear of having their products copied or outright stolen from them.